Steellow/fuel_consumption_tracker/README.md

 - unit_tile doesn't rebuild when resetting everything
 - consumption is sometimes negative when only one log, maybe prefs get messed up when editing logs?
+- Minus consumption when you have 2 logs and delete logs (doesnt recalulcate if you later add new logs)

 ### HIFI